mm80843/T3.5/docs/Benef/PBN__Benef_917.md

 * [Graphene-based nanomaterials as antimicrobial surface coatings: A parallel approach to restrain the expansion of COVID-19](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_187.md)
 * [COVID-19 and its Modes of Transmission](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_225.md)

+## Name of the Benefit

+Reduces the risk of virus transmission and protects healthcare workers